3P0D/N3ST_Releases/README.md

 <br>

 ## PRESENTATION
-N3ST (Nested 3-Softwares Toolbox) is a toolbox is primarily designed to automate the repetitive and tedious actions in my workflow across different software I use.
+N3ST is a toolbox is primarily designed to automate the repetitive and tedious actions in my workflow across different software I use.
 I hope it will be useful to you as well.
 See the DISCLAIMER below for more information about how to use these tools.

 Compatible with: BLENDER / GODOT / UNITY.